01 – Black Water

 I like the idea that you can blaze your own trail with little or no external guidance.
-The old “I know best” egotistical milieu, however with a firm eye fixed to the horizon.
+The old “I know best” egotistical view, however with a firm eye fixed to the horizon.
+Takes a certain amount of faith to do it, in whatever amount.

 You’re out that far that the water is so deep around you is that it’s black, no longer blue.
 You’re isolated and you have to make your own way.
 It then gives you a unique take / perspective on life – “have you ever found the ocean hiding in a little raindrop”.
 All the ingredients are there, it’s a matter of scale – raindrop to ocean.
 The end is sometimes the true beginning.
 It’s pure leap of faith stuff.
 Sometimes even a reinvention.